s-litvin/raycasting/README.md

 ## Demo
 Control the camera view with the keyboard arrow and the mouse.

-Check demo on GitHub page: https://s-litvin.github.io/raycasting/
+Check this demo on GitHub page: https://s-litvin.github.io/raycasting/

 ![alt text](https://raw.githubusercontent.com/s-litvin/raycasting/master/preview.png)